By Paul Taylor

 follicle, but I also think it's important to look at the bigger

-As already stated, for those who suffer androgenetic alopecia, DHT levels in the hair loss region are much higher than in the rest of the scalp.
+As already stated, for those who suffer androgenetic alopecia, DHT levels in the hair loss region are higher than they are in the rest of the scalp.

 Surely an external influence beyond the follicle must also be involved in this accumulation of DHT?

-The current theory simply states that follicles in the hair loss region have higher androgen receptor gene expression and 5-alpha reductase levels than in the non-hair loss region.
+The current theory for hair loss simply states that follicles in the affected region of the scalp have higher androgen receptor gene expression and 5-alpha reductase levels than in the non-affected region.

 but this only makes things worse (as pointed out in the first study).